+Your doctor can diagnose a kidney infection with urine tests.
 You may need further tests if the infection does not go away with treatment or if you have had several infections.
-These tests will be done to see if there are problems with the kidney, ureters, and bladder.
+These tests will be done to see if there are problems with your kidney, ureters and bladder.
 Images of these structures can be taken by:

 - Kidney ultrasound